HnChenhN/HnChenhN.github.io/index.md

 My 16-personality type is probobly INTJ(Ni-Fi), as told by my friend.
 He is a specialist in MBTI 😀.

 J'adore le France, even thought I have never been there 😊.
-I really want to have a oppotunity to experience life there.
+I really want to have an opportunity to experience life there.
-During the period between the end of my master's thesis defense and my graduation, I explored materials related to psychology, including movies and books.
+During the period between the end of my master's thesis defense and graduation, I explored materials related to psychology, including movies and books.
 One of the books I read was *Social Psychology* by *Elliot Aronson*.
-I also read several novels  by Austrian author *Arthur Schnitzler*.
-I enjoyed analysising the psychological states of the characters in these works and trying to understand their thoughts and behaviors, which I found very intersting.
+I also read several novels by the Austrian author *Arthur Schnitzler*.
+I enjoyed analyzing the psychological states of the characters in these works and trying to understand their thoughts and behaviors, which I found very fascinating.
 I like some French films that are related to human nature.
 They make me think a lot.
 I like some French actress such as Sophie Marceau, Isabelle Huppert and Eva Green.
 Beside being good locking,